Banking Inclusion Initiative. Connecting more people to banking.

 • We have teamed up with Operation HOPE to establish HOPE Inside centers within selected Wells Fargo branches across the U.S., where community members can get free one-on-one sessions with HOPE Inside financial coaches.
 Over 150 branch locations in 20 markets will be served by HOPE Inside by 2024.

-• We're working with the HBCU Community Development Action Coalition to launch Our Money Matters at Historically Black Colleges and Universities (HBCUs), Minority Serving Institutions (MSIs), and Community-based Organizations, a comprehensive financial wellness initiative for college students of color, who disproportionally face greater financial challenges and college debt.
+• We're working with the HBCU Community Development Action Coalition to launch Our Money Matters at Historically Black Colleges and Universities (HBCUs), Minority Serving Institutions (MSIs), and Community-based Organizations.
 This initiative aims to equip students with much needed financial capability skills and access to support services.

 • With nearly 29% of our branches in low- to moderate-income (LMI) neighborhoods, we have introduced a new program within LMI neighborhood branches specially designed around the needs of the diverse communities we serve.
 The branches feature redesigned spaces created to deliver one-on-one consultations, improve digital access, and offer financial health seminars.
 We have selected a set of pilot locations to introduce the program, with a plan to expand to 100 LMI neighborhood Community Connections branches that have a high concentration of unbanked individuals.